liqvidjs/liqvidjs.org/docs/integrations/three.md

 - [passes the Liqvid context through](https://docs.pmnd.rs/react-three-fiber/advanced/gotchas#consuming-context-from-a-foreign-provider) so that [`usePlayer()`](../reference/Hooks.md#usePlayer), [`useTime()`](../reference/Hooks.md#useTime) etc. still work

-- adds `touch-action="none"` to the container div (necessary for mobile interactions to work)
+- adds `touch-action: "none"` to the container div styles (necessary for mobile interactions to work)

 - adds `data-affords="click"` to the container div so that canvas clicks will not pause the video